markfink/markfink-site/_posts/2019-01-03-esp32-cmock-cmake.md

 But we embedded software developers usually need to deal with hardware dependencies.
 Hardware dependencies?
 We typically see one of the following:

-* skip unit testing altogether - it is just too damn hard
+* skip unit testing altogether - it is just too damn hard (but not for me and you...)
 * use a mock framework

 We use mocks to replace hardware dependencies with code.
-Often the hardware is not ready or we want to test on an environment where the hardware dependency is not available (i.e. Continuous Integration).
+Often the hardware is not ready or we want to test on an environment where is not available (like for example continuous integration).

-To mock out the hardware dependency makes writing unit-tests much easier.
+To mock out hardware dependency makes writing unit-tests much easier.
 We focus on testing the code of our embedded application using the interface of the hardware dependency.

 Sure, we need to test our code with the real hardware dependency.
-But this is not unit testing - this is integration-testing.
+But this is not unit-testing - this is integration-testing.

 Enough said, lets look into some code!

-The simplest embedded code sample "cmp_demo.c":
+The simplest embedded code sample **cmp_demo.c**:

 {% highlight C %}
 #include "dep_demo.h"
 #include "cmp_demo.h"

 int cmp_init(void) {
     int value = 42;